Gabrielafolabi/CLOUD-NETWORKING/README.md

 default traffic from the instances in the private subnet is routed towards the GWLBe.

-Summary of the flow for North-South traffic.
+*Summary of the flow for North-South traffic.*
-1. Instances in the main vpc public subnet when it tries to reach the internet (e.g 8.8.8.8), the traffic flows in two phase:
+1. Instances in the main vpc private subnet when it tries to reach the internet (e.g 8.8.8.8), the traffic should flow in two phase:

    Forward traffic: to the GWLBe >>> GWLB >>> Fortigate instance(for inspection).

    Backward traffic: Fortigate instance(After inspection) >>> GWLB >>> back to the GWLBe >>> IGW >>> Internet.